 This type is a liver infection caused by the Hepatitis A virus (HAV) and it is highly contagious.

-It is usually spread when the Hepatitis A virus is taken in by mouth from contact with objects, food, or drinks contaminated by the feces (or stool) of an infected person.
+It is usually spread when the virus is taken in by mouth from contact with objects, food, or drinks contaminated by the faeces (or stool) of an infected person.

 This is more likely to occur in countries where Hepatitis A is common and in areas where there are poor sanitary conditions or poor personal hygiene.

 The average time between exposure to the virus and the development of hepatitis symptoms is about 30 days.

 One of the first viral hepatitis symptoms is a high temperature and fever along with feeling tired and unwell.

 – pain in the upper right part of your stomach

 – jaundice (yellowing of the skin and eyes)

 Hepatitis A in children is usually asymptomatic while in adolescents and adults the symptoms are easier to spot.